-There is a lot of Betfair bots on the market today.
+There are lots of Betfair bots on the market today.
 I would separate all Betfair bots in few categories.

 1. Trading Betfair bots.
 This kind of bots has many features for trading on Betfair, like greening up, stop loss, fill or kill, ladder interface, advanced graphs and other.
 Trading Betfair bots are usually semi-automated, this means that you have to be near your computer and make trading decisions while some features, like stop loss or fill or kill, are automated and require only a single click or defined conditions from you.
 These bots are usually used with Betfair trading strategies, especially in-play, when prices are highly volatile.